randy3k/AlignTab/README.md

 Features
 ------------
-- Flexibility: Align with user defined regular expression
+- Align with user defined regular expression
+- Custom spacing, padding and justification.
-- Efficiency: Smart detection for alignment if no lines are selected
+- Smart detection for alignment if no lines are selected
 - Multiple cursors support
 - Table mode: super efficient for editing tables